-The City's total OPEB liability of \$1,067,321 was measured as of January 1, 2022, and was determined by an actuarial valuation as of that date.
+The City's total OPEB liability of \$1,008,567 was measured as of January 1, 2023, and was determined by an actuarial valuation roll forward.

-Actuarial Assumptions - The total OPEB liability in the January 1, 2022 measurement for the Health Plan was determined using the following assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability in the January 1, 2023 actuarial valuation roll forward was determined using the following assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

+Inflation 3.00% per year

-Inflation2.40% per yearSalary increases2.75% per year
+Salary increases 2.75% per year

-Discount rate 2.069
+Discount rate 3.72%

-Healthcare cost trend rates 7.67% Non-Medicare, decreasing to 3.53% by
+Healthcare cost trend rates 7.95% Non-Medicare and 7.26% Medicare, decreasing to 4.55% by 2044

 Retirees' share of the benefit related costs 100% of projected health insurance premiums

-Discount Rate - The rate used to measure the total OPEB liability for the Health Plan was 2.06% per annum.
+Discount Rate - The rate used to measure the total OPEB liability for the Health Plan was 3.72% per annum.
 The discount rate was based upon high quality AA/Aa or higher bond yields in effect for 20 years, tax-exempt general obligation municipal bonds using the Bond Buyer 20-Bond GO Index.

-Mortality rates for the Health Plan were based on the 2010 Public Plan General Benefits-Weighted Healthy Retiree Mortality Table projected generationally using the RPEC 2020 model.
+Mortality rates were based on the 2010 Public Plan General Benefits-Weighted Employee Mortality Table, for males and females.